lorenzogalata/Time-Series-Analysis/README.md

 [[1]](https://en.wikipedia.org/wiki/Time_series).
 Time series forecasting is the use of a model to predict future values based on previously observed values.
 Time series data have a natural temporal ordering.
 This makes time series analysis distinct from cross-sectional studies, in which there is no natural ordering of the observations.
 A stochastic model for a time series will generally reflect the fact that observations close together in time will be more closely related than observations further apart.

+This repository contains python notebooks with time series exploratory data analysis and forecasting.

 ---

 NOTE - View notebooks on nbviewer to be sure that both inputs and outputs are correctly rendered: <br> <br>